Ascophyllum nodosum is not just “seaweed.”

 Improve breath freshness

-After digestion, bioactive compounds are absorbed and circulate before being secreted into saliva.
-Saliva bathes the teeth and gum margins continuously.
+After digestion, bioactive compounds from the seaweed are absorbed into the bloodstream and eventually secreted into saliva.

-This is upstream modulation, not surface abrasion.
-To understand this mechanism in more detail, read our guide on how systemic dental powders work.
+For a deeper explanation of this mechanism, read our guide on how systemic dental powders work.

 Clinical Evidence